jfspps/howtos/JakartaEETheBasics/IntroducingCDI.md

+---
+title: Introducing Context Dependency Injection CDI
+nav_order: 3
+parent: Jakarta EE The Basics
+---

-# Context Dependency Injection CDI
+# Introducing Context Dependency Injection CDI

 __Inversion of control (IOC)__ is a paradigm which enables individual components of a program to be loosely coupled with one another.
 It makes large scale programs to be extended more easily and tested more independently.